Andrew Downes (composer): Personal life

 Downes was born on 20 August, 1950 to parents Frank and Iris Downes.
 Frank Downes was a hornist, and [Frank's] brother was a violist.

 Downes married his wife, Cynthia, in 1976.
-She published his music under the company name Lynwood Music.
+She helped him compile the librettos of his dramatic cantatas and published his music under the company name Lynwood Music.
 They had two daughters, Anna and Paula; two grandsons, Oscar and Maxwell; and two granddaughters, Persephone and Emilia.
 Both of the Downes daughters became musicians: Anna is a violinist and Paula is a soprano as well as chief executive of Lynwood Music since 2013.

 Andrew Downes died on 2 January 2023, at age 72.
 He died from complications from ankylosing spondylitis; he suffered an accident in 2009 which led to permanent paraplegia.

 Legacy

 A performance prize in his name, and supported by his family, was begun by Birmingham Conservatoire during his lifetime.